Linda-Editor/VBA-content/VBA/Excel-VBA/articles/excel-improving-calcuation-performance.md

 ### Full calculation and recalculation dependencies

 The smart recalculation engine in Excel tries to minimize calculation time by continuously tracking both the precedents and dependencies for each formula (the cells referenced by the formula) and any changes that were made since the last calculation.
-Then, at the next recalculation, Excel recalculates only the following:
+At the next recalculation, Excel recalculates only the following:

 - Cells, formulas, values, or names that have changed or are flagged as needing recalculation.